 where $\rho(\cdot)$ represents Spearman’s Rank-Order Correlation, $\boldsymbol{r}_k$ is the ground truth rank vector in the $k$-th sampling and $\boldsymbol{\hat r}_k$ is its corresponding predicted rank vector.

 For the ranking task, \cite{amirul2018revisiting} introduces the Salient Object Ranking (SOR) metric to measure ranking performance, which is defined as the Spearman’s Rank-Order Correlation between the ground truth rank order and the predicted rank order of salient objects.
-However, it cannot be used in our scenario because saliency ranking concerns primarily about the construction of relative relationships of saliency degrees for the objects in the the same image, while the relative relationship of camouflage levels for the objects should be evaluated over the entire dataset.
+However, it cannot be used in our scenario because saliency ranking is concerned primarily about the construction of relative relationships of saliency degrees for the objects in the same image, while the relative relationship between camouflage levels for the objects should be evaluated over the entire dataset.